“Improving safety in the U.S. workplace since 1991”

 Further, most of these products that are ingested as an attempt to cheat require measured consumption at numerous intervals of time over a 24-48 hour period prior to providing the urine specimen for testing.
 Therefore, “random” (zero notice given) testing greatly hinders if not virtually eliminates any cheating success through “drinking something”.
 Whatever is consumed has zero time to then cause any demonstrable change in an individual’s system/urine, and therefore will not “change” the results of a drug test.

-It is especially tragic that druggies at work who steal from their company also tend to steal from their fellow employees- their co-workers.
+It is especially tragic that drug users at work who steal from their company also tend to steal from their fellow employees- their co-workers!
 Why?
-They steal to help “supplement” the cost of their drugs not offset by their employer’s wages.
-They also tend to “recruit” other employees and try to “deal” drugs to them at a profit for that same reason.
+They steal to help "supplement" the cost of their drugs not offset by their employer's wages.
+They also tend to "recruit" other employees and try to "deal" drugs to them at a profit for that same reason.

-Given the above example, there will be a total of 80 pre-employment and random tests (30+50) performed for the company annually.
-Then assume another 10 drug tests annually are ordered as “post-accident” and another 10 tests are ordered each year due to “reasonable suspicion”.
-(Or, shuffle those numbers back or forth.
-The point is, “assume” another 20 drug tests annually combined, either for that first reason or that second one).
+Given the above example, there would be a total of 35 pre-employment and random tests (10+25) performed for the company annually.
+Finally, then assume the "possibility" that another 2 drug tests annually need to be ordered as "post-accident" and another 3 tests need to be ordered each year due to "reasonable suspicion" of employee drug-use while on the job.
+(Or, shuffle the numbers back or forth.
+The point is for this scenario, "assume" another "5" drug tests annually combined, either for that first reason or second).

-So, to incorporate a solid and very highly effective, year-around Drug-Free Workplace program, we are now at “100″ total drug tests done annually for the typical company with 100 employees.
-At $44 per test, that means the company is investing $4,400 per year in what would be – I assure you – a very highly effective Drug-Free Workplace program.
+Thus, to incorporate a solid and very highly effective, year-around Drug-Free Workplace program, we are now at "40" total drug tests done annually for our sample company with 50 employees.
+At $38 per test, that means the company is investing $1,520 per year or less than $130.00 a month for what would be - I assure you - a highly effective Drug-Free Workplace program.
+It will more than enough repay the company in savings of fewer employee sick days, fewer employee injuries (on and off the job), less lost, broken, or stolen company equipment, and so on!

-In the first 3-4 months of newly-instituted random drug testing of their employees, every company can normally anticipate (i.e., “expect”) drug “positive” rates of at least 4-5% to as high as 22%.
-That’s initially.
+In the first 3-4 months of newly-instituted random drug testing of their employees, every company can normally anticipate (i.e., "expect") drug "positive" rates of at least 4-6% to as high as 22%.
+That's "initially".

-If it is a “construction” company, it would not at all be unusual that the early positive rate will be as high as 18%-26% of all existing employees who get tested.
-And, if it is a “restaurant”, they could anticipate a positive rate perhaps as high as 12-16%.
-These two industries (construction and food services) rank as number one and number two in overall workplace drug abuse.
-That is per actual stats determined by national labs which do millions of drug tests annually.
-On the other hand, when testing employees at a secretarial service word-processing firm or a department store, the anticipated “initial” positive rate might be as low as 4-6%.
+If it is a "construction" company, it would not at all be unusual that the initially-performed positive rate will be as high as 18%-22% of all existing employees who get first-time tested.
+And, if it is a "restaurant", they could anticipate a positive rate perhaps as high as 12-16%.
+Yes, it is fact: these two industries (construction and food services) rank as number one and number two in overall employee workplace drug-abuse.
+That is per actual stats determined by national labs which do 6-7 millions of employee drug tests annually.
+On the other hand, when randomly testing employees at a secretarial service word-processing firm or a department store, the anticipated "initial" positive rate might be as low as 4-6%.
+That, too, is a fact of employee drug testing stats.
+Yet, that's still too high because it can still cost the employer a ton of money!

-By the end of the first full year – at latest – the rate of drug “positives” coming back on the lab reports will drop by 50% to as much as 80%.
-Drug positive rates of 26% will drop to as little as 5% and positive rates of 5% will drop to as low as 1%.
-That’s “first year” improvement.
-Further, such dramatic improvement will certainly be at the very least “maintained” – if not bettered – in year two and subsequent years as long as the a drug testing program such as I described above remains steadfastly in place throughout the year.
-That means maintaining pre-employment AND random AND reasonable suspicion AND post-accident drug testing all year around!
+By the end of the first full year - at latest - the rate of employee drug "positives" coming back on the lab reports will drop by 50% to as much as 80%.
+Drug positive rates of 22% will drop to as little as 4-5% and positive rates of 4-5% will drop to as low as 1%.
+That's "first year" improvement.
+Further, such dramatic improvement will certainly be at the very least "maintained" - if not bettered - in year two and subsequent years as long as the a drug testing program such as I described above remains steadfastly in place throughout the year.
+That means maintaining pre-employment AND random AND reasonable suspicion AND post-accident drug testing all-year long!

-So…what happens to those employees caught “positive”?
+What happens to those employees that DO continue to use though, and get caught "positive"?
 They get fired and go to work at some other company that does NOT drug test.
 What about new employees replacing them?

 Exceptions to that practice include drug-users who go “off” drugs for a few days before job interviewing, trying to get their system clean before taking a “pre-employment” drug test.
 And these “exceptions” (drug-users that pass a pre-employment drug test) are one of the primary reasons that “random” testing and “reasonable suspicion” testing and “post-accident” testing are all absolutely essential elements in developing and maintaining a very highly effective Drug-Free Workplace.)

-Soon, the company that once had 100 employees that included a half-dozen to two dozen people who “did” drugs in the workplace and perhaps even “dealt” drugs in the workplace becomes a “Drug-Free Workplace”.
+Soon, the company that once had 50 employees that included perhaps a half-dozen or more people who "did" drugs in their workplace and perhaps even "dealt" drugs in their workplace becomes a "Drug-Free Workplace".
 The result?
-Company production increases and quality of products and services improve…sick days are fewer, injuries decrease, the number of Workers’ Comp claims get reduced, the company’s Workers’ Comp and health insurance premiums stabilize, company equipment and supplies stop being damaged or disappearing as frequently.
+Company production increases and quality of products and services improve...sick days are fewer, injuries decrease, the number of Workers' Comp claims get reduced, the company's Workers' Comp and health insurance premiums stabilize, company equipment and supplies stop being lost, damaged, or disappearing as frequently.

 Why?
-Because, those employees who do not do drugs usually know “which” employees do.
-Most people do not want to be “squealers”, so they usually do not turn fellow employees in to the boss.
-A Drug-Free Workplace Program does it for them!
+Because, those employees who do not do drugs usually know "which" employees do.
+Most people do not want to be "squealers", so they usually do not turn fellow employees in to the boss.
+Instead, a Drug-Free Workplace Program does it for them!

 Adam, is the above persuasive enough for your MBA presentation?